Margaret Boden (artist)

 Margaret Boden (1912–2001) was a Scottish artist known for her portraiture.
 She worked with her husband Leonard Boden on many of his prestigious commissions.

 Personal life

 Margaret Tulloch was born in Ecclesmachan, a village in West Lothian, Scotland to Catherine Tulloch and her husband Rev A.P.S.
 Tulloch, who had been a missionary in India.
-She had two brothers who were educated at boarding school, while Maragaret Tulloch was taught at home as the family could not afford her tuition fees.
+She had two brothers who were educated at boarding school, while Margaret Tulloch was taught at home as the family could not afford her tuition fees.

 Boden met her future husband, Leonard Boden when they both studied at the Glasgow School of Art and they married in 1937.
 The couple had one daughter, the renowned concert harpist, Daphne Boden.

 In her later years she suffered from Alzheimer's disease.

 Education

 Boden attended the Glasgow School of Art from the age of 15.
 She later moved to London to study at Heatherley’s School of Fine Art.